woblerr/pgbackrest_exporter/README.md

 Custom `config` and/or custom `config-include-path` for `pgbackrest` command can be specified via `--backrest.config` and `--backrest.config-include-path` flags.
 Full paths must be specified.
 For example, `--backrest.config=/tmp/pgbackrest.conf` and/or `--backrest.config-include-path=/tmp/pgbackrest/conf.d`.

-Custom `stanza` for collecting metrics can be specified via `--backrest.stanza` flag.
+Custom `stanza` for collecting metrics can be specified via `--backrest.stanza-include` flag.
 You can specify several stanzas.
-For example, `--backrest.stanza=demo1 --backrest.stanza=demo2`.
+For example, `--backrest.stanza-include=demo1 --backrest.stanza-include=demo2`.
 For this case, metrics will be collected only for `demo1` and `demo2` stanzas.

 When flag `--verbose.info` is specified - WALMin and WALMax are added as metric labels.